jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Show screen between levels telling the player how they did

 - Reset hotdogs on screen, item states, and spawner count
-	- Use EmitSignal here

-# Textures
-- Add warning label decals

-- Add scanning area decal

-- Add spawn area decal
+	- Remove the remaining hotdogs on the scene
+	- Set the spawner back up to a full count
+	- Reset the game timer

 # Scoring
-- Iterate a score in BaseScene

-- Display Quota on the Computer Screen
+- Display Quota on the Computer Screen, bugfix

-- Issue citations if  >3 valid hotdogs are tossed in the trash

 # Hotdog Generation
 - Set up meats randomizer in Hotdog creation